 Information regarding enforcement activities is being supplied to the FSAI, as required.
-However, confirmation of compliance with an improvement notice by one FBO had not been notified to the FSAI.
-The audit team noted that good records of the follow up which took place with regard to this notice were maintained by the local authority in the establishment file.
-Additionally, it was noted that this enforcement notice was included as a major non compliance, as part of the service contract reporting activity.
+It was noted by the audit team that the local authority had not counted any of these compliance notices as a major non compliance, as part of the service contract schedule 4, monthly reporting activity.